Mr. Rogers - AP Statistics Objectives

 Multiple Choice Question Preparation

-Weekly In-Class Tests: A multiple choice AP-type test will be given approximately once per week starting near the end of March.
+Weekly In-Class Tests (summative assessment): A multiple choice AP-type test will be given approximately once per week starting near the end of March.
 These will count 100 points each toward your grade.
 They will be curved to approximate an AP grading system.
 At worst 50% correct will be a "C".
 In addition, each student will receive an estimate from 1 to 5 of their future grade based on each test.

-Take-Home Tests: A minimum of 2 multiple choice AP-type take-home tests will be given.
+Take-Home Tests (formative assessment): A minimum of 2 multiple choice AP-type take-home tests will be given.
 These will count 50 points each and be curved but not as generously as the in-class tests.
 Your work is to be turned in on each question.
 You may collaborate with other students and may compare answers but only if each person has actually worked the problem and written down their work.
 Allowing a student to simply copy your answers is strictly forbidden and may result in a grade of zero for both of the students involved.

 The Good News: The highest in-class test will be cloned to help compensate for having a bad day.
 Take-home tests will not be cloned.